Phenyl acetate

 Phenyl acetate is the ester of phenol and acetic acid.
-It can be produced by reacting phenol (Which can be produced by decarboxylation of aspirin)with acetic anhydride or acetyl chloride.
+It can be produced by reacting phenol with acetic anhydride or acetyl chloride.

 Phenyl acetate can be separated into phenol and an acetate salt, via saponification: heating the phenyl acetate with a strong base, such as sodium hydroxide, will produce phenol and an acetate salt (sodium acetate, if sodium hydroxide were used).